John Climacus: History

-Of John's literary output we know only the Κλῖμαξ (Scala Paradisi) or The Ladder of Divine Ascent, composed in the early seventh century at the request of John, Abbot of Raithu, a monastery situated on the shores of the Red Sea, and a shorter work To the Pastor (Latin: Liber ad Pastorem), most likely a sort of appendix to the Ladder.
-It is in the Ladder that we hear of the ascetic practice of carrying a small notebook to record the thoughts of the monk during contemplation.
+Of John's literary output, we know only the Κλῖμαξ (Scala Paradisi) or The Ladder of Divine Ascent.
+This was composed in the early 7th century at the request of John, Abbot of Raithu, a monastery situated on the shores of the Red Sea.
+Also surviving to the present day is a shorter work To the Pastor (Latin: Liber ad Pastorem), most likely a sort of appendix to the Ladder.
+It is in the Ladder that we hear of the ascetic practice of carrying a small notebook to record the monk's thoughts during contemplation.

 The Ladder describes how to raise one's soul and body to God through the acquisition of ascetic virtues.
 Climacus uses the analogy of Jacob's Ladder as the framework for his spiritual teaching.
 Each chapter is referred to as a "step", and deals with a separate spiritual subject.
 There are thirty Steps of the ladder, which correspond to the age of Jesus at his baptism and the beginning of his earthly ministry.
 Within the general framework of a 'ladder', Climacus' book falls into three sections.
 The first seven Steps concern general virtues necessary for the ascetic life, while the next nineteen (Steps 8–26) give instruction on overcoming vices and building their corresponding virtues.
 The final four Steps concern the higher virtues toward which the ascetic life aims.
 The final rung of the ladder—beyond prayer (προσευχή), stillness (ἡσυχία), and even dispassion (ἀπάθεια)—is love (ἀγάπη).

-Originally written simply for the monks of a neighboring monastery, the Ladder swiftly became one of the most widely read and much-beloved books of Byzantine spirituality.
-This book is one of the most widely read among Orthodox Christians, especially during the season of Great Lent which immediately precedes Pascha (Easter).
+Originally written simply for the monks of a neighbouring monastery, the Ladder swiftly became one of the most widely read and much-beloved books of Byzantine spirituality.
+This book remains one of the most widely read among Orthodox Christians, especially during the season of Great Lent which immediately precedes Pascha (Easter).
 It is often read in the trapeza (refectory) in Orthodox monasteries, and in some places it is read in church as part of the Daily Office on Lenten weekdays, being prescribed in the Triodion.

 An icon known by the same title, Ladder of Divine Ascent, depicts a ladder extending from earth to heaven.
 Several monks are depicted climbing a ladder; at the top is Jesus, prepared to receive them into Heaven.
-Also shown are angels helping the climbers, and demons attempting to shoot with arrows or drag down the climbers, no matter how high up the ladder they may be.
+Also shown are angels helping the climbers, and demons attempting to drag down the climbers or shoot them with arrows, no matter how high up the ladder they may be.
 Most versions of the icon show at least one person falling.
-Often, in the lower right corner John Climacus himself is shown, gesturing towards the ladder, with rows of monastics behind him.
+Often, in the lower right corner John Climacus himself is shown, gesturing towards the ladder, with rows of monks behind him.

-Saint John's feast day is March 30 in both the East and West.
-The Eastern Orthodox Church and the Byzantine Catholic churches additionally commemorate him on the Fourth Sunday of Great Lent.
+Saint John's feast day is 30 March in both the East and West.
+The Eastern Orthodox Church and the Byzantine Catholic churches also commemorate him on the Fourth Sunday of Great Lent.
 Many churches are dedicated to him in Russia, including a church and belltower in the Moscow Kremlin.
 John Climacus was also known as "Scholasticus", but he is not to be confused with John Scholasticus, Patriarch of Constantinople.